benkalmus/elixir-rest-api-example/docs/README.md

     - Pass in collectable and write multiple employees in one request.
       - return success and failure lists, so that client can fix and retry
     - could expose insert_all for even faster writes, but doesn't perform validation.
 Should not expose this to web API.
+      - extremely fast writes: 100k inserts in 5sec

     - Parallel pipeline: producer->consumer.
-      - employee records -> spawn worker pool: perform changeset validation -> DB writer: Repo.insert
+      - employee records -> spawn worker pool: perform changeset validation -> DB writers (match pool_size): Repo.insert
       - Task.async_stream -> insert_all